+EDU 666 Abnormal Psychology

 EDU 670 Differential Diagnosis and

 Treatment Planning

 EDU 671 Psychopharmacy

+EDU 803 Counseling and Behavior

+Therapy with Children

-Clinical Mental Health Counseling
+Mental Health Counseling

 The master of science degree (60 credit hours) in mental health counseling is designed for persons seeking employment in an agency counseling setting.
 The program qualifies students to be eligible for state licensure as a licensed mental health counselor (LMHC) and certification as a professional counselor (NCC) and clinical mental health counselor (CCMHC).
 (Additional years of experience are required for licensure.)
 The mental health program is aligned with the standards of the Council for the Accreditation for Counseling and Related Educational Programs.